 To join our euchre community, please Register or Log in

 Below is a hand played by a group of very aggressive euchre players.
-In a group such as this, if you pass you can expect your left hand opponent to bid.
-Although the 'stick the dealer' rule is in effect, it is a rare hand when the dealer gets to bid in the second round.
+In a group such as this, if you pass you can expect your left hand opponent to bid. loading="lazy" although the 'stick the dealer' rule is in effect, it is a rare hand when the dealer gets to bid in the second round.
 When euchre is played at this level, it's always a pleasure to go back, replay the game and view the different strategies that are used to win.

 The following example demonstrates two different facets of the same principal, that of 'giving your partner a chance' to play.
 Both throwing off on a trick and playing second hand low are used here.

 The dealer is sitting is South position and turns up the ace of diamonds.
 West passes, knowing that they have a good chance of a euchre if the dealer picks up the ace.
 This is the correct play as they also have a strong hand and sure point in next.
 North orders the ace of diamonds into their partner's (S) hand.
 It's a thin call, but in these very completive games it's best not to give the opposition any chance to name trump.
 Passes are rare as there is always the possibility that a pass will give the other team the chance to make a lone call.
 A euchre just means your opponents get two points.

 West starts by leading the 10 of clubs.
 They know that leading the ace of hearts (next) will often be an invitation to have it trumped.
 They are hoping their partner in East holds the ace of clubs.
 Instead the dealer has it and takes the first trick.